mblue9/hpc-intro/_episodes/14-scheduler.md

 mistake in scheduling will be their own.

+We may be able choose different partitions for a job.
+Partitions are different queues on a cluster, groups of nodes that allow different types of jobs to run.
+Some partitions may only allow short jobs of a few hours and some may allow jobs of many days.
+To see the different partitions available and their maximum walltimes you can use `sinfo`.

 ## Cancelling a job

 Sometimes we'll make a mistake and need to cancel a job.
 This can be done with the `{{ site.sched_del }}`